 Pope Decries Abortion, Euthanasia in First Public Mass

 EAST RUTHERFORD, N.J.
-(AP) _ Invoking Emma Lazarus' plea for America to embrace the huddled masses, Pope John Paul II urged the nation Thursday to welcome immigrants and rid itself of the ``moral blight'' of abortion and euthanasia.
+(AP) _ Invoking Emma Lazarus' plea for America to embrace the huddled masses, Pope John Paul II urged the nation Thursday to rid itself of the ``moral blight'' of abortion and euthanasia.

-Just 10 miles from the Statue of Liberty, the pontiff told 82,948 rain-soaked worshipers _ a Giants Stadium record _ to continue in the tradition of the civil rights movements to extend legal protection to ``the unborn child,'' the elderly and the severely disabled.
+Just 10 miles from the Statue of Liberty, the pontiff told more than 80,000 rain-soaked worshipers at Giants Stadium to continue in the tradition of the anti-slavery and civil rights movements to extend legal protection to ``the unborn child,'' the elderly and the severely handicapped.

 ``Both as Americans and as followers of Christ, American Catholics must be committed to the defense of life in all its stages and in every condition,'' the pontiff declared from a giant altar at one end zone.

 Hours of steady rain and raw October weather could not detract from the enthusiasm of the huddled masses inside the converted football field.
-Some wept, others pressed their hands to their hearts or cried ``Viva el Papa'' as the pontiff circled the stadium in his popemobile.
+Some in the crowd wept, some pressed their hands to their hearts or cried ``Viva el Papa'' as the pontiff circled the stadium in his popemobile.

 ``This is the most important day of my life.
-I cannot describe to you how important it is to be here,'' 76-year-old Edward Pietro of Toms River said. ``After today, if nothing else exciting or wonderful happens in my life, I will die a fulfilled man.''
+I cannot describe to you how important it is to be here,'' said 76-year-old Edward Pietro of Toms River. ``After today, if nothing else exciting or wonderful happens in my life, I will die a fulfilled man.''

-Earlier, the pope urged the United Nations to be an authentic force for peace.
+Earlier Thursday, the pope urged the U.N. to be an authentic force for peace.

 ``The United Nations Organization needs to rise more and more above the cold status of an administrative institution and to become a moral center where all the nations of the world feel at home,'' he told the 185-member General Assembly.